brahmlower/default-aware/README.md

 fn main() {

-    // Our first config will set the port number to the same as the deafult.
-In this case,
+    // The first config sets the port number to the same as the default.
+If we weren't
-    // if we weren't using the `DefaultAware` wrapper, the value we would recieve by
+    // using the `DefaultAware` wrapper, the value recieved after deserializing would be
-    // deserializing the config would be indistinguishable from the default value, and so
+    // indistinguishable from the default value.
+Therefore we could not know if the
-    // we could not know if the `http_port` was actually set in the document or not. let config1_json: &str = r#"{ "http_port": 8000 }"#;
+    // `http_port` field was actually provided in the document or not. let config1_json: &str = r#"{ "http_port": 8000 }"#;

     // But since we are using the `DefaultAware` wrapper, we can easily tell that the value